jackson-bean/surrealdbug/README.md

 ## Features
 - Directly execute queries on behalf of your Surreal instance.
-- View a history of all executed queries and their responses (Coming soon).
+- View a history of all executed queries and their responses.
 - Embed directly into any frontend application, regardless of framework.
 - Private by design.
 The entire source is bundled within the package, so your queries are never exposed to the public internet.